• Inventory/Warehouse

 When it comes time to determine if a new warehouse automation technology is worth the cost, you turn to return on investment or ROI.
 Essentially, ROI is determined by weighing the solution’s value creation and savings against the technology’s overall cost.

-But what factors should you take into account when considering the ROI of warehouse automation?
+But what factors should you take into account when considering the ROI of warehouse automation systems?

 Critical value-adds that make up the potential ROI for a new warehouse automation solution may be hiding under your nose.
 Many factors are often overlooked because they are “hidden” in areas you may not suspect.